 Nancy Hanks Award for Professional Excellence

-This award, carrying a $1,000 stipend, honors a museum professional with less than ten years experience in the museum field.
+The Nancy Hanks Memorial Award for Professional Excellence honors notable accomplishments by a museum professional with less than ten years in the field.

 A complete nomination packet includes: